MM-SEAL: A Large-scale Video Dataset of Multi-person Multi-grained Spatio-temporally Action Localization: The MM-SEAL Dataset

 \subsubsection{Quality Assurance.}

-This subsection proposes many approaches to assure the quality of \textit{SEAL}.
+This subsection proposes many approaches to assure the quality of \textit{MM-SEAL}.
 For spatial and temporal annotations, the first priority is to make sure the refined annotation obtained by annotators can be traced in coarse results obtained by the algorithm in forward steps, like step 2 to step 1, step 4 to step 3.
 Steps are described in {``Spatial Annotation’’} subsection of this Chapter.
 Then, we propose algorithms to check whether the annotations are out of bounds, and whether the person ID conflicts.
 Thirdly, in order to check the boundaries for each atomic action instance, we visualize the annotation, which assists annotators to review.
 Each video will be reviewed by 2 to 6 annotators.
 For semantic annotations, we adopt a cyclic refinement approach including model discrimination, annotator recheck, annotator refinement, ..., model discrimination, and manual recheck.
-It is notable that model discrimination is only used for quality assurance, not for annotating.
-Firstly, when the annotation amount reaches half of the total data, we use a baseline approach \cite{tang2020asynchronous} to classify actions, and check the accuracy of action category annotations.
-Top 5 mis-classified actions are picked out to be analyzed individually.
-Then, we judge the action confusion according to the similarity of action patterns.
-The action categories with identical semantics are merged.
-Secondly, annotators correct the results according to the refined categories.
-Thirdly, we use new annotations to train models.
-These steps are looped for multiple times.